Roman Numbers 1 To 10000

 Extending to Larger Numbers: Hundreds, Thousands, and Beyond

 • Tens of Thousands: While there isn't a standard symbol for 10,000, the convention is to use an overline (a horizontal line above the symbol) to indicate multiplication by 1000.
-Because of this, X̅ represents 10,000.
+So, X̅ represents 10,000.
 Numbers beyond this are similarly represented using overlines.

 Roman Numerals from 1000 to 10,000